-Also read through our guide on what Wedding trends of 2020 you should adopt and not.
+Also read our guide on which Wedding trends of 2020 you should adopt and not.

 Understand the Current Social Distancing Guidelines and Government Rules

-Mass gatherings significantly increase the risk of COVID-19 spreading, which why the government has implemented social distancing guidelines.
-If you are planning a wedding, you should be aware of the current regulations to maintain a safe environment for your guests.
-And yes, you should consider this even if your wedding date is set in 2021 — at this point, there’s no telling when the pandemic will end so it’s best to have a plan for this scenario.
+Mass gatherings significantly increase the risk of COVID-19 spreading, which is why the government has implemented social distancing guidelines.
+If you are planning a wedding, you need to be aware of the current regulations to maintain a safe environment for your guests.
+And yes, you should consider this even if your wedding date is set to 2021 — at this point, there’s no telling when the pandemic will end so it’s best to have a plan for this scenario.